 Green Tea with Honey

-In addition to being great for winter cold symptoms, both green tea and honey host a number of additional benefits, including aiding in digestion, helping with anxiety, helping with blood sugar and cholesterol and more.
+In addition to being great for winter cold symptoms, both green tea and honey host a number of additional benefits, including aiding in digestion.

 Truthfully, it’s not necessarily the cold itself that’s the problem throughout the winter.
 In fact, it’s the dry winter air.